tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 deleted immediately after the key pair is generated to prevent potential leakage or misuse.

-Furthermore, once the shared secret is derived, the private key must also be deleted.
+Furthermore, once the shared secret is derived, the private key will have to be deleted.
 Since the private key resides in the constrained cryptographic module, removing it optimizes memory usage, reducing the footprint of PQC key material in constrained HSMs.

-Additionally, ephemeral keys should not be reused across different algorithm suites and sessions.
-Each ephemeral key-pair must be uniquely associated with a specific key exchange instance to prevent cryptographic vulnerabilities, such as cross-protocol attacks or unintended key reuse.
+Additionally, ephemeral keys, whether from traditional ECDH or PQC KEM algorithms are intended to be unique for each key exchange instance and kept separate across connections (e.g., TLS).
+Reusing them across different connections (e.g., in TLS) can create security and privacy issues.
+These risks are discussed in more detail in the Security Considerations of
+{{?I-D.ietf-tls-hybrid-design}}.

 Constrained devices implementing PQC ephemeral key management will have to: